Travel and Outdoor Equipment Price Comparison > Sleeping Bags > 3 Season Sleeping Bags

 Marmot created the Trestles elite eco series to prove sustainable design does not have to mean a drop in performance.
 Lightweight yet durable, the shell and lining are made with recycled polyester.
 Filled with HL-elixR eco synthetic insulation, the 100% recycled fibres provide maximum warmth, a soft feel, and high loft.
 Practical and comfortable, two zips – one full, one partial – aid access and allow the front to be folded down flat.
 With a three-season rating, the Trestles elite eco 20 sleeping bag is an excellent choice for UK backpacking adventures.
 [Full Details]

-Choose the Ascent 700 XL sleeping bag for backpacking in the UK and similar climates abroad.
-3+ season rated; you can use it from early spring through to late autumn.
+For three-season adventures in the UK and similar climates abroad, the Ascent 500 sleeping bag makes a top pick.
 Filled with 650-fill hydrophobic down: trapezoid-shaped box wall baffles help the insulation loft fully to avoid cold spots.
 A wide mummy shape and angled foot box ensure a comfortable night's sleep.
-Ideal for taller users, this XL version has a maximum user height of 200cm.
 [Full Details]

 From Cotswold Outdoor